Envirometrix/PredictiveSoilMapping/01-Introduction.md

 with each other regarding the correct classification of ecological site types at the same locations about as often as they disagreed with the classifications reported by a map produced using a predictive model.

-Assessments of map accuracy that compare the ability of a map to predict classes of soil at specific locations are insufficient to assess the ability of a map to predict spatial variation in soil properties.
-Maps are increasingly used to predict *soil functional properties* at specific (point) locations.
-In traditional soil mapping, all properties are tied to soil classes and all properties are assumed to vary in exactly the same manner as the observed variation in soil types.
-To predict the value of a soil property at a location, one would first predict the soil class most likely to occupy that location then infer the soil property based on the predicted soil class.
-This has disadvantages when soil properties do not covary exactly with soil classes and when spatial variation in soil classes is difficult to predict.

 ### Variants of soil maps